-Committee: Date: April 26, 2017

-Introduced by: Reps.
-Brody, Williams Prepared by: Drupti Chauhan
+Committee: House Finance Date: April 25, 2017 Introduced by: Reps.
+Brody, Williams Prepared by: Greg Roney

-Analysis of: Third Edition Committee Counsel
+Analysis of: Second Edition Committee Counsel

-OVERVIEW: House Bill 779 would make various changes to the charter school laws including allowing enrollment growth of 30% before it is considered a material revision of the charter; providing new categories of enrollment priorities; disaggregating student performance data from various types of charter schools; and clarifying that charter schools may operate NC Pre-K programs.
+OVERVIEW: House Bill 779 would make various changes to the charter school laws including allowing enrollment growth of 30% before it is considered a material revision of the charter; providing new categories of enrollment priorities; disaggregating student performance data from various types of charter schools; clarifying that charter schools may operate NC Pre-K programs; and providing a personal property tax exemption for charter schools.